Enabling Validation for Robust Few-Shot Recognition: Details of Open Data Retrieval

+To find task-relevant data, early methods rely on feature similarities between target class names and pretraining images/texts~\cite{liu2023learning, wallingford2023neural}.
+But this requires downloading, hosting and computing over hundreds of millions of VLM's pretraining examples.
+In contrast, recent works use string matching to find relevant text first and then retrieve corresponding images~\cite{parashar2024neglected, liu2025few}, showing significantly enhanced efficiency and a capability to retrieve more visually diverse images.

-Following previous works~\cite{Liu_2023_react, liu2025few}, we retrieve images from LAION-400M~\cite{laion400m} based on the string matching.
-As illustrated in Fig.~\ref{fig:distribution_imagenet_suppl}, the retrieved data distribution for ImageNet exhibits a typical long-tail pattern.
-This distribution imbalance persists across different pretrained datasets such as LAION-400M and MetaCLIP~\cite{parashar2024neglected}.
-For each class, we implement a selection protocol whereby samples are ranked by text-to-text similarity and the top-500 most relevant images are retained, yielding a final dataset of 471,876 images.
-We display more examples of the retrieved data in Fig.~\ref{fig:dataset_supp}.
+Following this line of work~\cite{liu2023learning, liu2025few}, we retrieve images from LAION-400M~\cite{laion400m} via string matching.
+As illustrated in Fig.~\ref{fig:distribution_imagenet_suppl}, the retrieved data for ImageNet follows a long-tail distribution, an imbalanced issue that exists in nature or available pretraining datasets such as LAION-400M and MetaCLIP~\cite{parashar2024neglected}.
+For each class, we select 500 images to augment training data.
+From the remaining data, we randomly sample 50 images per class to form a non-overlapping set used in our validation strategy.
+It is possible that a class does not have sufficient data or even does not have 500 retrieved images.
+In this case, we use all the retrieved images ($<$500) pertaining to this class for training and do not sample extra data for validation.
+Additional retrieval examples are provided in Fig.~\ref{fig:dataset_supp}.